DimitriPalmer22/Relapse-Code-Documentation/_temp/01-19 Dimitri Todo.md

 	- Lightning would stun if enemy runs into and provides cover,
 	- fire would inflict burn DOT if enemy runs into it and cover)
 - [ ] AOE debuff zone
+- [ ] BLACKOUT - Deadass just the chain lightning power, but